darrylwest/darrylwest.github.io/book-reports/eurynome-code.md

 * cloyed - sickened with an excess of sweetness
 * somniloquy - sleep walking
 * quail - fell fear or apprehension
+* frieze - broad horizontal band of sculpted or painted decoration, on the wall near the ceiling

 ###### dpw | 2024-11-18